Get Involved

 Comfort Ministry

-Come join us.
-We are a creative fun group!
+All are welcome to join our fun and meaningful group!
+We support our parish family by creating and blessing comfort items—lap blankets, prayer shawls, prayer pocket squares, and small quilts—offered in prayer for those facing long-term or terminal illnesses.
 We meet the third Tuesday of each month from 10:30 AM to 12:30 PM in the Living Room.
 Our Blessing Sunday takes place the Sunday before each meeting.

 • A group of people stacking their hands together, wearing colorful sweaters.